 - Block pieces fall off easily on bumps or rough terrain

 This app-controlled batmobile set is a sure hit for Batman fanatics, which includes Batman weapons, a Batman mini-figure.
-Batmobile is built with 321 pieces of Lego blocks and can be controlled using most smart device through its Bluetooth controlled hub with about 33 feet connection range.
-It features 4-wheel drive,to2 dual stud shooters, twin motors and an opening cockpit for mini-figure Batman, Batmobile measures over 3”to(9cm) high,to7”to(19cm) long and 5”to(13cm) wide.
+Batmobile is built with 321 pieces of Lego blocks and can be controlled using most smart devices through its Bluetooth controlled hub with about 33 feet connection range.
+It features 4-wheel drive,to2 dual stud shooters, twin motors and an opening cockpit for mini-figure Batman, Batmobile measures over 3”to(9cm) high,to7”to(19cm) long and 5” to(13cm) wide.
 It is designed for kids 8 years and up.

 - Compatible with all LEGO DC Super Heroes building toys